livekit/node-sdks/packages/livekit-rtc/README.md

   'greet',

-  // method handler - will be called when the method is invoked by a RemoteParticipant async (requestId: string, caller: RemoteParticipant, payload: string, responseTimeoutMs: number) => {
+  // method handler - will be called when the method is invoked by a RemoteParticipant async (requestId: string, callerIdentity: string, payload: string, responseTimeoutMs: number) => {
     console.log(`Received greeting from ${caller.identity}: ${payload}`);
     return `Hello, ${caller.identity}!`;
   }